pweingar/FoenixMgr/Readme.md

   --flash-bulk CSV FILE
                         Program multiple flash sectors based on a CSV file --binary BINARY FILE  Upload a binary file to the C256's RAM.
+  --copy COPY FILE      Copy a file to F256jr SDCARD.
   --address ADDRESS     Provide the starting address of the memory block to
                         use in flashing memory.
   --upload HEX FILE     Upload an Intel HEX file.